MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/templates/control-templates/template-binding.md

 }
 ```

-You can also bind to the view model properties directly, so that you don't need to delcare `BindableProperty`s for `HeaderText` and `FooterText` on the `ContentPage`, by binding the control template to Parent.BindingContext._PropertyName_ e.g.:
+You can also bind to the view model properties directly, so that you don't need to declare `BindableProperty`s for `HeaderText` and `FooterText` on the `ContentPage`, by binding the control template to Parent.BindingContext._PropertyName_ e.g.:

 ```xaml
 <ControlTemplate x:Key="TealTemplate">